DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Introduction

-DECam naturally has the potential for MMA studies, and it has proved its capacity in DES-GW observations and helped to locate the exact source of GW170817~\citep{SoaresSantos2017}.
-However, to be compatible with future wide-area surveys such as LSST, a consistent data processing/analysis pipeline is required.
+DECam naturally has the potential for MMA studies, and it has proved its capacity in \rr1{the observations of GW EM counterparts by helping} to locate the exact source of GW170817\rr1{~\citep{SoaresSantos2017,Herner2020}}.
+However, to be compatible with future wide-area surveys such as LSST, a \rr1{pipeline that can consistently process data from different instruments} is required.
 The open source LSST Science Pipelines software\footnote{\url{https://pipelines.lsst.io}}~\citep[][]{Juric2017,Bosch2019} includes state-of-the-art image processing and measurement algorithms developed for the future LSST observations.
 The software is compatible with other instruments as well, such as DECam, Hyper-Suprime Cam (HSC), Canada–France–Hawaii Telescope (CFHT)/MegaCam -- the user only needs to set up the configuration at the beginning of the data processing; after detrending the raw images, the subsequent pipeline steps are almost identical.
 This compatibility improves the synergies between telescopes, and allows researchers to easily intercompare the results from different instruments.
 Though still undergoing rapid upgrade iterations, the LSST pipeline (and its custom versions) has been successfully applied to HSC and DECam observations for time-domain studies~\citep[e.g.,][]{Yasuda2019,Rawls2019}.
 We summarize how we apply the LSST pipeline to process DECam time-domain data in Section~\ref{sec:pipeline}.